Article updated July 15, 2002

 Watering your garden may seem like a simple chore, but there's an entire science behind nourishing those plants.
 Some of the most common problems found in the average garden include overwatering and underwatering.
 You may have even heard of deep watering as an important part of growing a successful garden.
 Discover everything there is to know about deep watering as you cultivate a yard that's full of blossoms, fruits and healthy foliage.

-What does watering deeply even mean?
-Generally, a deep watering means that the soil is saturated to about an 8-inch depth.
+Generally, deep watering means that the soil is saturated to about an 8-inch depth.
 Healthy plants usually grow their roots down deep.
-In fact, some plants grow roots that are nearly 2 feet long for optimal nutrient and moisture uptake.
+In fact, some plants grow roots that are nearly two feet long for optimal nutrient and moisture uptake.
 There are only a few plants, such as cacti, that have shallow root systems.

 Watering deeply means that the moisture reaches these long roots.
 If you're unsure of how deep the water penetrates, inserting a garden trowel into the ground and looking at the soil's consistency is a great way to find out.